sebassem/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-vmware-vsphere/eslz-arc-vmware-identity-access-management.md

 ## Design considerations

-Review the [identity and access management design area](../../../ready/landing-zone/design-area/identity-access.md) of Azure landing zones to assess the effect of Azure Arc-enabled VMware vSphere on your overall identity and access model.
+Review the [identity and access management design area](../../../ready/landing-zone/design-area/identity-access.md) of Azure landing zones and [identity and access management design area](../../../scenarios/hybrid/arc-enabled-servers
+/eslz-identity-and-access-management.md) of Azure Arc-enabled servers to assess the effect of Azure Arc-enabled VMware vSphere on your overall identity and access model.

 **For VMware vCenter onboarding:**